Deprivation

 Poverty is typically defined in terms of disposable household income (income after adding on benefits and deducting direct taxes), adjusted for the number of people in the household.
 Although low income is a significant aspect of poverty, there are other aspects of poverty too.

-The UK's official poverty statistics are provided by the Housholds Below Average Income (HBAI) release.
+The UK's official poverty statistics are provided by the Housholds Below Average Income (HBAI) release however this only goes down to region level, there is no Bolton figure available from this.
 Two commonly used measures of poverty based on disposable income are given below.
 Median income is the point at which half of households have lower income and half have higher income.
 Income can be measured before or after housing costs are deducted.

 • Relative low income - people living in households with income below 60% of the median in that year.